-No major incidents have occurred on the Kalgoorlie-Boulder gas distribution network over the period.
+No major incidents have occurred on the Albany gas distribution network over the period.
 Most of the incidents have resulted from damage to mains and services as discussed in Key Process #6.
+The network has been designed to enable isolation by "critical" valves especially on the 150 mm and above PVC mains.
+This facilitates the response capability for AAM's Albany personnel which further mitigates the gas loss and reduce the hazard associated with escaping LPG.